OpenEugene/eugene-food-scene/README.md

 # eugene-food-scene
-web site for thwe eugene food scene
+web site for the eugene food scene